vgmda/ASPNETCoreTesting/README.md

 ## ASPNETCoreTesting

-> ASP.NET Core Testing repo for testing software and writing unit tests for an ASP.NET Core Web API.
+> ASP.NET Core Testing repository for testing software and writing unit tests for an ASP.NET Core Web API.

 ## Topics covered in this repo: